Of all the questions asked in the world, the one we receive the most is "how to care for our sensitive skin?"

 You Sunburn Easily

-People with sensitive skin are more skeptical of environmental pollution and UV rays.
+People with sensitive skin are more susceptible to environmental pollution and UV rays.
 If you have sensitivity, you are more likely to be affected by sunburn.

 You have a Reaction to some product